-The Georgia Department of Health confirmed today the first travel-related case of the Zika virus in the state.
-A sample from the infected person was tested by the Centers for Disease Control and Prevention and was positive for the virus.
+The Georgia Department of Health on Wednesday confirmed the first travel-related case of the Zika virus in the state.
+A sample from the infected person was tested by the Centers for Disease Control and Prevention and was positive.

 The Georgia case involves a person who was not pregnant and had traveled to Colombia from late December through early January.
 It’s unclear how the Georgia traveler got the virus, whether through a mosquito bite or some other mode of transmission.
 The person made a full recovery, according the state Department of Health, which did not immediately disclose further details about the case.

-The Zika virus, which is found in the Pacific Islands and in parts of Africa, has become a health crisis in several South and Central American countries and some Caribbean islands.
-Since last year, the virus has exploded in Brazil and is believed to be the cause of birth defects in hundreds of newborns in that nation.
-Microcephaly, a condition marked by an usually small head in infants has been the most common defect since the outbreak began.
+The rapid spread of the Zika virus has become an escalating health crisis in several South and Central American countries and some Caribbean islands.
+Since last year, the virus has exploded in Brazil and is suspected to be the cause of birth defects in hundreds of newborns in that nation.
+Microcephaly, a condition marked by an usually small head in infants, has been the most common defect since the outbreak began.

-To date, 31 cases of the Zika virus have been confirmed in the United States spread across 12 states.
+To date, 31 cases of the Zika virus have been confirmed in the United States spread across 12 states, from Hawaii to Massachusetts.
 All have been related to travel.
 In Florida, on Wednesday, Gov. Rick Scott declared a state of emergency in four counties where at least nine people have tested positive for the Zika virus.
 Health officials have classified those cases as travel related as well.

 “This is a whole new ballgame,” Dr. Lyle Petersen, director of the Division of Vector Borne Diseases at the CDC told The Atlanta Journal-Constitution on Wednesday.
 “We have more questions than answers.”